 // Game Duration

-1. Matches will be played as a best-of-3 format with a 45-60 minute time limit.
+1. Each game will consist of two (2) twenty minute (20 min) halves with a 3-minute half time.
 Game times may vary based on a specific location.

 // Equipment, Uniforms & Facility Use

 1. All equipment will be provided on site with all leagues using a 29.5-inch sized basketball.
 If players/teams want to bring additional basketballs to warm up with, they are more than welcome to do so and are responsible for their own equipment.